C. V. Sridhar: Chitralaya

-He started his own production company Chitralaya (the emblem was designed by Art director Ganga) in 1961 with his friends Gopu, A. Vincent, P. N. Sundaram and Tiruchi Arunachalam made Then Nilavu.
+He started his own production company Chitralaya (the emblem was designed by Art director Ganga) in 1961 with his friends Gopu, V. Nagabushanam, A. Vincent, P. N. Sundaram and Tiruchi Arunachalam made Then Nilavu.
 The latter which had Gemini Ganesan and Vyjayanthimala in the lead was the first Tamil film to be shot in Jammu and Kashmir.
 He made a series of commercially successful films like Nenjil Or Aalayam, Kaadhalikka Neramillai, Vennira Adai and many more.